 Of all the fad diets of the moment, intermittent fasting has garnered much attention for its convincing evidence in scientific literature.
-Throughout history, fasting has been utilized as an expression of political dissent, desire for spiritual reward, as well as a therapeutic tool, but only recently has it gained widespread traction among fitness gurus for its touted weight loss and anti-aging effects.
-But that brings the big question: is there an ultimate intermittent fasting guide so you know what to eat while you’re on this diet?
+Throughout history, fasting has been utilized as an expression of political dissent, desire for spiritual reward, as well as a therapeutic tool.
+And it's recently gained widespread traction among fitness gurus for its touted weight loss and anti-aging effects.
+But that brings the big question: Is there an ultimate intermittent fasting guide so you know what to eat while you're on this diet?

 First, let's take a step back and break down the basics: How does the diet work when it comes to these major intermittent fasting health benefits?
 Scientists postulate that the anti-aging benefits are largely due to increased insulin sensitivity, and weight loss is related to an overall reduced calorie intake because of a shortened feeding window.
 Simply put, when you have less time during the day to eat, you eat less.
 Easy, right?
 But a key concept, as with any diet, is determining feasibility for your lifestyle.

-One recent The Lancet Diabetes & Endocrinology study showed diet-induced weight loss typically leads to a 70 percent regain in weight, so finding any type of weight-loss plan that works best for you and won’t cause you any damage in the future is the key.
+One study published in The Lancet Diabetes & Endocrinology showed diet-induced weight loss typically leads to a 70 percent regain in weight, so finding any type of weight-loss plan that works best for you and won't cause you any damage in the future is the key.

 For starters, here's a breakdown of typical intermittent fasting schedules:

 - Alternate Day Fasting (ADF)—1 day ad libitum eating (normal eating) alternated with 1 day of complete fasting

 - Modified Alternate Day Fasting (mADF)—1 day ad libitum feeding alternated with 1 day very low-calorie diet (about 25 percent of normal caloric intake)